funwithflutter/fun-with-flutter-blog/content/posts/making-a-blog-with-flutter-and-hugo.md

 ## Motivation ##

 The FunWith [website](https://funwith.app/) and [blog](https://fun-with-blog.firebaseapp.com/) are companions for the Fun with Flutter YouTube [channel](https://www.youtube.com/funwithflutter).
-So using Flutter Web seemed like an obvious choice at it serves the dual purpose of function and learning (for myself as well as others).
+So using Flutter Web seemed like an obvious choice as it serves the dual purpose of function and learning (for myself as well as others).

 The use of Hugo came more from need than desire.
 Flutter Web is still in early stages and as a result I wanted to ensure that the content I produce has a safe place to live; come in Hugo.
 While at the same time I wanted to expose that content to the Flutter web application and make use of Flutter as much as I could; come in Hugo as an API.